grolig/pv281/slides/10-wasm.md

 # Components (v. `0.19`)

-Components are Rust structs.
-They resemble class-based components in React.
-Every component needs to implement trait `Component` from Yew crate:
+Components are Rust structs, resembling React's class-based components.
+Every component has to implement the `Component` trait:

 ```rust
 // these imports are used also on the following slides